OKCup/CSM/README.md

-Git Repo with code of the paper "Channel Scaling: An Efficient Feature Representation to Enhance the Generalization of Few-Shot Learning"
+Git Repo with code of the paper "Channel Scaling: An Efficient Feature Representation to Enhance the Generalization of Few-Shot Learning"\n
 Datasets from: https://github.com/Fei-Long121/DeepBDC